‘Dance Moms’ Abby Lee Miller Loses Two Jobs Due To Impending Sentencing

 I rarely post of myself but I thought it was kinda cool!
 I don't even have heavy foundation on!
 So there you have it!
 Before all the haters hate please read my previous IG post!
 Unless you are going after my hair… Then go ahead – It's still half wet, I hate it too! #thebestisyettocome #abbyleeapparel #aldcla #abbyleedesignedbyme #aldcalways

-Instead, since Abby Lee Miller has quit, she’s been scheduling appearances to trash-talk the show and says she’s shopping a scripted television series with some of the Mini Team.
+Instead, since Abby Lee Miller quit, she’s been scheduling appearances to trash-talk the show and says she’s shopping a scripted television series with some of the Mini Team.
 It is unclear if by Mini Team, she means the children left on the show after she cut some last season, or the entire original Mini Team that she started with.
 The show, she says, will be about dance with supernatural elements.

 Since Abby Lee Miller exited Dance Moms, the girls of the ALDC Elite Team have made their way to a different studio.
 They have joined former teammate Chloe Lukasiak where they are dancing under the mentorship of Dancing with the Stars‘ Cheryl Burke.
 So far, the girls have issued rave reviews about their new coach and seem genuinely pleased about working with her and being reunited with their old pal.

-So what’s next for Abby Lee Miller now that her dirt dishing tour has grinded to a halt?
+So what’s next for Abby Lee Miller now that her dirt-dishing tour has ground to a halt?
 It is definitely difficult to say how she will continue to make a living without Dance Moms.

 [Featured Image by Alberto E. Rodriguez/Getty Images]